-shows — a nameless generic character or two will wander around some deserted location, frequently either on a date or up to hijinks, and then one of three things will happen:
+At the beginning of many shows most commonly in Police Procedural or Monster of the Week shows a nameless generic character or two, often a Disposable Vagrant or jogger, will wander around some deserted location, frequently either on a date or up to hijinks, and then one of three things will happen:

 a) They will come across a horribly mutilated corpse.

 b) One or more of them will be brutally killed.

 c) They will narrowly avoid being killed.

 This typically only lasts about a minute, or even a matter of seconds, before we cut to the show's characters, who have come in to investigate the death, deaths or deadly threat.
 The character/s from The Teaser have almost no involvement from this point on; they might be asked one or two questions, but they're just as likely to get nothing but a brief mention ("A couple of kids found her three hours ago", etc) and that'll be it for them.

 Obviously this doesn't apply to characters who die in some mysterious semi-obscure way in the opening seconds of a show, then go on to be the subject of inquiry, flashbacks and a thorough autopsy.

 - Ōoku: The Inner Chambers: The entire plot opens with a little boy wandering in the forest and getting mauled by a bear.
 Then his family was infected by the Red Pox disease, the aftermath of which resulted in the storyline's setting.

 - In the beginning of The Brave and the Bold: The Lords Of Luck, several dozen identical corpses are found by different parties all across the globe, which prompts Batman and Green Lantern to investigate.